9 Best Online Brokers for Stock Trading of 2026

 Do online brokers offer retirement accounts like IRAs?

-Are fractional shares available with all online brokers?
+Are fractional shares available at all online brokers?

 How long does it take to withdraw money from an online brokerage account?